syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ### Load More Items Automatically from Up Direction

-SfListView allows you to load more items at the top of the list automatically when reaching the Header item by using the HeaderItem.Visibility property.
-Show the busy indicator until the items are added into the collection as like below code example.
+SfListView allows you to load more items automatically when reaching start of the list by show the busy indicator by loading in the HeaderTemplate.

 {% tabs %}
 {% highlight xaml %}